-NYC landlords are stunned by this month's landmark changes to the rent laws and one broad change is causing them major distress.
+NYC landlords were stunned by the landmark changes to the rent laws earlier this year and one broad change is causing them major distress.

 The new law states that within 14 days after a tenant has vacated, the landlord has to provide the tenant with an itemized statement indicating what repairs the security deposit is being used for, if that applies, and return the rest of the funds.
 If the landlord doesn’t provide the statement and deposit in 14 days, he or she could be liable for damages up to twice the amount of the deposit.